lsst/dp1_lsst_io/docs/tutorials/portal/portal-103-1.rst

 Under "Enter Constraints" check "Spatial" and enter ``53.0, -28.0``.
 For "Radius" enter 3 arc minutes.
 Leave "Temporal" and Object ID Search" unchecked.
+Restrict the entries in the "Output Column Selection and Constraints" table to those selected by you by clicking on the "funnel" icon on the upper left.

 .. figure:: images/portal-103-1-1.png
     :name: portal-103-1-1